OpenSTFoundation/openst-platform/usage_guide.md

 sObj.perform().then(function(r){console.log(JSON.stringify(r))});
 ```
 #### Transaction helper services

 ##### Estimate Gas service
+This service is used for estimating gas which will be used in the execution of a particular method of a openST contract.
+Contract name can be one of - simpleToken, openSTUtility, openSTValue, stPrime, valueCore, valueRegistrar, utilityRegistrar,
+brandedToken, simpleStake, airdrop.
+Method name can be any valid method name which is defined in the given contract.
+Method arguments are passed as an array.
 ```js
 let Service = openSTPlatform.services.transaction.estimateGas;
 let sObj = new Service({